Small 6 square feet HO Scale Dolton Industry Park industrial switching model railroad layout, designed for operation in a small space.

 Virtual Interchanging adds randomness and lots more fun

 Some years ago I found a Yahoo Group that did virtual interchanging of cars between members layout.
 The C&SFT layout hosted a lot of virtually interchanged traffic and when I was deciding on a track plan and modus operandi for the Dolton Industry Park I wanted the layout to work well with the virtual interchange idea.
 The location chosen, track plan, and industries mix were all influenced to quite a large degree by the virtual interchange idea.
-A large proportion (often as high as 75%, sometimes 100%) of the traffic to and from the park in an operating session is virtually interchanged car movements through the Virtual Interchange Group I am a member of.
+A large proportion (often as high as 75%, sometimes 100%) of the traffic to and from the park in an operating session was virtually interchanged car movements through the Virtual Interchange Group I am a member of.
 The application I use to manage traffic on the layout is called the MRICF.

 Ending an operating session